cmsc330spring25/spring25/projects/project7/README.md

 This is an individual assignment.
 You may use functions found in Rust's standard library.
 You may write any helper functions that you wish.
-You may not use `unsafe` or any external crates.
+You may not use `unsafe` or any external crates other than the `regex` crate.

 > [!NOTE]
 > In this project, we represent the stack and heap using vecs, with the semantics changing slightly for each strategy.\